The-Bear50/Personal_Projects/README.md

-# Personal_Projects
+# Personal_Projects 🌻
-This repository contains a list of projects done either within the frame of my studies or my leisure time.
+This repository contains a list of projects done in my leisure time.